 In spite of anxiety, I changed the dates of my trip and told George, “I can come.
 My sister Val would come, too.”

 I flew into Ontario Airport on a Sunday.
 George and Mom picked me up.
 Standing by the kitchen counter, bent over a small list, he walked me through routines for medication, grooming, dressing, food prep, newspaper rituals, TV preferences, and how to make margaritas for happy hour.
-My sister arrived at 2pm.
-He gave us a hug, got in his red PT cruiser and was off.
+My sister arrived at 2 pm.
+He hugged us, got in his red PT cruiser, and was off.

 When George returned, I felt victorious.
 I had cared for my mother.